High cholesterol symptoms are astonishingly few and far between. Like diabetes most folk have no idea their figures are dangerously raised.

 These bobotie recipes, a delicious Cape Malay dish, have been doctored by reducing the ground beef and replacing some of it with garbanzo beans, the world's most favoured legume; they are still absolutely delicious.
-I'm not suggesting you must become vegetarian.
+I am not suggesting you must become vegetarian.

 Well these are "signs" rather than a symptoms.
 Yellow patches on your eyelids?
 In the iris of you eye?
 Fatty lumps in your tendons, especially the Achilles tendon?
-Even if you have no high cholesterol symptoms, you'd better have your levels checked.
+Even if you have no high cholesterol symptoms, you had better have your levels checked.

 Garbanzo beans, also known as chickpeas, are number two on the list of superfoods for lowering cholesterol, but most of us never eat them.
-You can buy them in a can, but I don't recommend it; they are loaded with sugar, salt and chemical preservatives.
-How to cook garbanzo beans isn't rocket science and, at a quarter of the price, worth considering.
+You can buy them in a can, but I do not recommend it; they are loaded with sugar, salt and chemical preservatives.
+How to cook garbanzo beans is not rocket science and, at a quarter of the price, worth considering.

 On a personal level, I absolutely love butter and the fat on meat; when friends and patients started having heart attacks I realised how to cook garbanzo beans should become my responsibility in the kitchen.

 Now I pressure cook two pounds of garbanzo beans, rinse them thoroughly to get the phytates out and freeze them in cup-sized packets at least once a month.
 Now I can have my butter and eat it.

 The high cholesterol symptoms story is complex and confusing; even very experienced doctors are arguing about it.
 There is increasing suggestion that it is only in the presence of insulin resistance and raised blood glucose that it becomes problematic; and that is half of the population in many Western countries.